ricdeau/in-mem-kv-storage/README.md

 # in-mem-kv-storage

 The http service that provides key-value storage functionality.
-Keys and values are stored in memory.
+Keys and values are storing in memory.

 To launch server: